mylenaverspeelt/blood-finder/README.md

-# Keeper-App!
+# Blood Finder

-It's a blood donor database using React, NextJS and MaterialUI.
+It's a blood donors database using React, NextJS and MaterialUI.

 ## Step 1 - Dependencies